maheshsabnis/Blazmeanbatch3/nodees6/readme.md

           - Create an Async Operation Manager to monitor the Async Execution and return the Promise from it so that the caller can easily subscribe to it
     - The 'bluebird'
       - A Promise based package for Managing large scale Async Operations
+- dotenv package
+  - The package for Reading Environment values from .env file

 # Advanced Node.js Programming
   - Node.js Micro-Services